ArduPilot/ardupilot_wiki/rover/source/docs/balance_bot-home.rst

 Balance Bots
 =================

-Ardupilot Rover(version 3.5+) includes support for Self Balancing Robots or Balance Bots.
+ArduPilot Rover(version 3.5+) includes support for Self Balancing Robots or Balance Bots.
 This section provides instructions for configuring Rover to run on Balance Bots.

 ..  youtube:: EmhTBPNDpWw
     :width: 100%